Liverpool Cathedral: Completed building

 The cathedral was built mainly of local sandstone quarried from the South Liverpool suburb of Woolton.
 The last sections (The Well of the Cathedral at the west end in the 1960s and 1970s) used the closest matching sandstone that could be found from other NW quarries once the supply from Woolton had been exhausted.

+Each of the stone blocks on the cathedral's interior has different dimensions to those next to it, said to be symbolic of God's love for individuals.

 The belltower is the largest, and also one of the tallest, in the world (see List of tallest churches in the world).
 It houses the world's highest (67 m) and heaviest (16.5 LT) ringing peal of bells, and the third-heaviest bell (14.5 LT) in the United Kingdom.